1and1/Troilus/README.md

 Dao phoneNumbersDaoWithConstraints = phoneNumbersDao.withInterceptor(new PhonenumbersConstraints(deviceDao));
 ```

 The interceptor below implements some constraints regarding the [phone_numbers](troilus-core/src/test/resources/com/unitedinternet/troilus/example/phone_numbers.ddl) table.
 The phone_numbers table is used to assign a phone number to a device.
 The key is the phone number.
 The phone number table contains a device id column referring to the assigned device.
-The
-1. insert operations ensures that an existing phone row will not be overridden.
+The  insert operations ensures that an existing phone row will not be overridden.
+Constraints:
-2. it should not be allowed to update the device id column.
+* It should not be allowed to update the device id column.
 This means assigning a phone number to new devices requires to remove the old entry first and to create a new phones row.
-4. A phone number will not be deleted, if the assigned device still exits
+* A phone number will not be deleted, if the assigned device still exits
-5. by accessing the table entries the back relation should be check with cl one
+* By accessing the table entries the back relation should be check with cl one
 ``` java
 class PhonenumbersConstraints implements InsertQueryPreInterceptor,
 							  UpdateQueryPreInterceptor,